jv-jun23-team4/Car-sharing/README.md

 [Back to content](#content)

-***_We are glad to welcome you in our Car Sharing Service!_***
+***_We are glad to welcome you in our Car Rental Service!_***

 ***_Thank you for your time with us, we hope you got a lot of benefits and new opportunities.
-We created this project with thoughts about our users and their needs, to make Car Sharing even more convenient and online payment even more secure._***
+We created this project with thoughts about our users and their needs, to make SwiftDrive even more convenient and online payment even more secure._***